dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

-1. Exploit the implicit constraints of symbols such as :class:`~dwave.optimization.symbols.ListVariable`, :class:`~dwave.optimization.symbols.SetVariable`, :class:`~dwave.optimization.symbols.DisjointLists`,
+1. Exploit the implicit constraints of symbols such as :class:`~dwave.optimization.symbols.ListVariable`, :class:`~dwave.optimization.symbols.SetVariable`, :class:`~dwave.optimization.symbols.DisjointLists`, etc.
-    and :class:`~dwave.optimization.symbols.DisjointBitSets`.

-    Typically, solver performance strongly depends on the size of the solution space for your modelled problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
+    Typically, solver performance strongly depends on the size of the solution space for your modeled problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
 A powerful way to reduce the feasible-solutions space is by using variables that act as implicit constraints.
 This is analogous to judicious typing of a variable